 Bunions are typically characterised as a bony bulge or swelling at the base of the big toe joint.
 They are not a formation of soft tissue as many assume they are, but are in fact a result of early bone deviation or protrusion.

 A child’s bones are especially susceptible to deformative forces during their growth.
 Juvenile bunions, which can be more severe than adult-acquired bunions, can occur if underlying issues are not rectified.
 Such underlying issues include the presence of flat feet in young children, which imposes stress upon the ligamentous structures of the feet, leading to postural instability, early joint deformity, and damage.

-The causes for bunion development during childhood vary; high heels are obviously not a factor in this age group.
+The causes for bunion development during childhood vary.
 These factors can include: